Ali-Forootani/neural_wind_model/README.md

 wind_speeds, grid_lats, grid_lons = extract_wind_speed_for_germany(nc_file_path)
 ```

-- or use the following to directly download the `.nc` files
+- Or use the following to directly download the `.nc` files

 ```bash
 # Create a target folder (optional)